-Type or print in blue or black ink.
-Print numbers like this : $0/2345678$ Include with Form MI-1040, MI-1041, or Form 807.
-7 - NOT like till 15. \$\mu \tau \tau \tau Attachment 09 1.
+Include with Form MI-1040, MI-1041, or Form 807.
+Type or print in blue or black K INK.
+Attachment 1.
 Owner's Name 2.
-Idei 2.
-Identifying Number Name of Business Entity 4.
-Fed leral Employer Identification N o.
-(FEIN) , and the second . , , Combined Unitary Apportionment Check this box if you elect to combine the apportionment of business incomplete. me (loss) from entit ties unitary with one anoth er.
-If this box is checked, write the word "Unitary" in box 3 and leave box 4 blank.
-NOTE: If you elect to use combined apportionment, you must use combined ed apportionment fo or every unitary group fron n which you receive PART 1: COMPUTATION OF SALES FACTOR FOR APPORTION IMENT DEDCE PART 1.
-COMPUTATION OF SALES FACTOR FOR AFFORTION INIENT PERCE 6.
-Michigan sales (see instructions regarding throwback sales) 6.
+Identifying Number 3.
+Name of Business Entity 4.
+Federal Employer Identification No. (FEIN) Combined Unitary Apportionment Check this box if you elect to combine the apportionment of business income (lochecked, write the word "Unitary" in box 3 and leave box 4 blank.
+NOTE: If you elect to use combined apportionment, you must use combined apportionment.
+NOTE: If you elect to use combined apportionment, you must use combined appincome (loss). portionment for every unitary group from which you receive PART 1: COMPUTATION OF SALES FACTOR FOR APPORTIONME NT PERCENTAGE Michigan sales (see instructions regarding throwback sales) 6.
 00 7.
 Total sales 7.
 00 8.
 Apportionment Percentage.
-Divide line 6 by line 7 8. % Check this box if you have a current year federal excess bus Important: See instructions before continuing to Part 2. iness loss and co omplete Form MI-461.
-PART 2: COMPUTATION OF INCOME ATTRIBUTABLE TO ANO THER STATE(S) Business income included in adjusted gross income that is subject (include ordinary, portfolio, and all other business income from this 11.
-Multiply the amount on line 10 by the apportionment percentage or line 8 11.
-00 12.
-Income or loss attributable to another state(s).
-Subtract amount on Enter here and on Schedule 1, line 13 (income) or line 4 (loss).
-No residents: Include this amount on the appropriate line in column Co nresidents and p art-year 00 PART 3: COMBINED APPORTIONMENT UNDER THE UNITARY If you checked box 5 above, list below the entities that are unitary Include a separate schedule showing your computations.
-If Form(s) MI-1040H with "Unitary" on line 3 and lines 6 through 12 more than eigh Entity Name Fede eral Employer Identificat ion Number (FEIN)
+Divide line 6 by line 7 8.
+9. Check this box if you filed a U.S. Form 461 with a current year feet Form MI-461.
+Important: See instructions before continuing to Pa PART 2: COMPUTATION OF INCOME ATTRIBUTABLE TO ANOTHE ER STATE(S) Business income included in adjusted gross income that is subject to ap (include ordinary, portfolio, and all other business income from this business) 11.
+Multiply the amount on line 10 by the apportionment percentage on line 8 11.
+12. Income or loss attributable to another state(s).
+Subtract amount on line 2 Enter here and on Schedule 1, line 13 (income) or line 4 (loss).
+Nonresi residents: Include this amount on the appropriate line in column C of Schedule 1. idents and part-year PART 3: COMBINED APPORTIONMENT UNDER THE UNITARY BUTANAMENT UNDER THE UNITARY BUTANAMENT UNDER THE UNITARY BUTANAMENT UNDER THE UNITARY BUTANAMENT one another for which you are combining apportionment than eight entities will be listed, include addition Entity Name Federal Employer Identification Number (FEIN)